tristanbes/qiubaiying.github.io/_posts/2024-11-28-how-i-used-ai-to-hack-my-crossfit-waiting-list.md

 ---

-*This post was written by [Your Name], CTO at Wamiz, where we're constantly exploring ways to blend technology with practical solutions - even if it means gaming the system for a better workout! 💪*
+*This post was written by Tristan Bessoussa, CTO at Wamiz (Nestlé), where I am exploring ways to blend technology with practical solutions - even if it means gaming the system for a better workout! 💪*

+*This post was then enhanced by AI, and If you read this it until the very end, it means the AI was better at writing than me*